ibm-cloud-docs/openwhisk/prep.md

 ### Packaging .NET Core code
 {: #prep_dotnet_pkg}

-Package your code by first compiling it and then zipping the results.
+Package your code by first compiling it and then compressing the results.
 {: shortdesc}

 **Before you begin**
 To compile, test, and archive .NET Core projects, you must:
 - Install the [.NET Core SDK](https://dotnet.microsoft.com/download){: external} locally.
-- Set the `DOTNET_HOME` environment variable to the location where the `dotnet` executable can be found.
+- Set the `DOTNET_HOME` environment variable to the location where the `dotnet` executable file can be found.